Morocco: French and Spanish protectorates

 France's exile of Sultan Mohammed V in 1953 to Madagascar and his replacement by the unpopular Mohammed Ben Aarafa sparked active opposition to the French and Spanish protectorates.
 The most notable violence occurred in Oujda where Moroccans attacked French and other European residents in the streets.
 France allowed Mohammed V to return in 1955, and the negotiations that led to Moroccan independence began the following year.
 In March 1956 Morocco regained its independence from France as the Kingdom of Morocco.
-A month later Spain forsook its protectorate in Northern Morocco to the new state but kept its two coastal enclaves (Ceuta and Melilla) on the Mediterranean coast which dated from earlier conquests, but over which Morocco still claims sovereignty to this day.
+A month later, Spain forsook its protectorate in northern Morocco to the new state but kept its two coastal-Mediterranean enclaves (Ceuta and Melilla, which dated from earlier conquests), over which Morocco still claims sovereignty to this day.